cav71/mono2repo/README.rst

    :alt: Coverage

-This module (and related script) extracts the content of a subtree in a monorepo and it creates a stand alone repo (copying the related history).
+This package (and related script) extracts the content of a subdirectory in a monorepo and it creates a stand alone repo (copying the related history).

 Let say you have a monorepo with multiple projects (project1, project2 etc.) and we wan to make project1 a stand alone repo (retaining the project1 history)::